 A cookieless world can seem a daunting prospect for companies in the financial services sector who rely on data and testing to build extraordinary customer experiences.

-Google has officially released their timeline for the complete removal of cookies in Google Chrome.
+Google has officially released their timeline for the complete removal of third-party cookies in Google Chrome.
 Originally quoting 2023, the transition is now expected to complete in 2024, meaning companies have two years to prepare.

 In this article we look at a brief history of cookies, what their removal means for financial institutions, and what they can do to stay ahead in a rapidly changing digital landscape.